William Gilmore Simms: Nonfiction history and biography

 Simms' History of South Carolina (1842) served for several generations as the standard school textbook on the state's history.
 He also wrote The Social Principle: The True Source of National Permanence (1843) and several very popular biographies of Revolutionary War heroes Francis Marion, Nathanael Greene, and John Laurens.
 He also penned a compendium of Captain John Smith's works covering the founding of the Virginia Colony as well as a book detailing the Chevalier Bayard.
 Simms wrote a history of Alabama, and was a popular lecturer on American history.
 He accumulated one of the largest collections of Revolutionary War manuscripts in the country.
-Most of this collection was lost when camp followers of the Union Army burned his home, "Woodlands", located near Bamberg, SC.
+Most of this collection was lost when camp followers of the Union Army burned his home, "Woodlands", located near Bamberg, South Carolina.

 Pro-slavery writings

 William Gilmore Simms as he appears at the National Portrait Gallery in Washington, D.C.

 Simms strongly supported slavery.
 In the November 1837 issue of the Southern Literary Messenger, Simms published a lengthy review of English social reformer Harriet Martineau's Society in America, a review that essentially functioned as an extended defense of slavery.
 This essay would be published as a standalone pamphlet the next year under the title Slavery in America; the essay would be republished in 1852 under the title "The Morals of Slavery" as part of the edited volume The Pro-Slavery Argument.
 Simms was very critical of Uncle Tom's Cabin and wrote negative reviews.
 Some scholars have argued that his 1852 novel The Sword and the Distaff—republished in a slightly revised edition in 1854 under the title Woodcraft—is an example of Anti-Tom literature; these scholars often rely on the readings of Joseph V. Ridgely.
 Other scholars see Ridgely's reading as faulty, citing an excessive reliance placed on an offhand remark Simms makes in a letter from 1852 and problems with the chronology of Simms's composition of Woodcraft alongside the publication of Uncle Tom's Cabin.

 Simms was part of a "sacred circle" of southern intellectuals including Edmund Ruffin, James Henry Hammond, Nathaniel Beverley Tucker, and George Frederick Holmes.
 Together they published numerous articles calling for moral reform of the South, including a stewardship role of masters in relation to slavery.